ark-lang/ark/misc/CONVENTIONS.md

     /*
      * this comment is to demonstrate
      * multi-line commenting conventions
-     * for the Jayfor project.
+     * for the Ink project.
      */

 ## Documentation